Chapter Text

 Now then.

-Let us pivot gently—imagine a dolly with one jammed wheel squeaking around a corner—into our present timeline.
+Imagine a dolly with a jammed wheel squeaking around a corner.

-It is exactly 9:02 AM on a Friday.
-Shinra Headquarters is buzzing like a well-dressed hornet’s nest.
-And somewhere five floors below the executive suites, in the Restricted Archives Section (Sublevel 3, East Wing), a Service Center Specialist named Torianne Sutton is wheeling a crate of dry, dust-choked binders between the shelving units with all the care of a newly recruited church parishioner trying not to sneeze.
+It’s exactly 11:02 a.m. on a Friday.
+Shinra Headquarters is a buzzing hornet’s nest.
+And somewhere five floors below the executive suites, in the Restricted Archives, a Service Center Specialist named Torianne Sutton is wheeling a cart of dry, dust-choked binders between the shelves with all the care of an archaeologist trying not to sneeze.

-Red hair pinned up in a braided twist.
+Red hair pinned up in a loose twist.

 White gloves.

-A face built for discretion and an expression that implies she is endlessly capable of doing absolutely everything except breaking the rules.
+A face built for discretion and an air that implies she is endlessly capable of doing absolutely everything except breaking the rules.

-Tori, as she is occasionally called (though more often referred to simply as “that redhead”), is not technically assigned to archives.
-She is a rotating support fixture—a warm body used wherever warm bodies are needed.
+Tori, as she’s occasionally called (though more often referred to simply as “that redhead”), is not technically assigned to archives.
+She’s a rotating support fixture, a warm body used wherever warm bodies are needed.
 Today, her responsibilities include:

-2. Making coffee for the Procurement Division’s weekly report-out
+- Making coffee for the Procurement Division's weekly reporting

-3. Escorting a floor fan from Accounting to Maintenance for unknown reasons
+- Escorting a floor fan from Maintenance to Accounting for unknown reasons

-She accomplishes all of this in less than thirty minutes.
+She accomplishes all of this in less than two hours.

 Which is fortuitous, as her coworker, Marlo, has begged her last minute to take on this additional task in archives, freeing him up to address a battery spill in the server room within IT.

-Now, in the low-humming cool of the archives, she pushes her dolly through Row 56 (Strategic Planning – Decommissioned), scanning spine labels with a faint frown.
+Now, in the cool hush of the archives, she pushes her dolly through Row 56, scanning spine labels with a faint frown.
 Titles include:

 Minutes from Meetings That Reached No Conclusion